Skip to content

 Driving licenses from the following countries are currently NOT recognized in Austria: Afghanistan, Bolivia, Burundi, China (incl.
 Taiwan), Costa Rica, El Salvador, Indonesia, Yemen, Cameroon, Colombia, Kosovo, Libya, Nepal, Nicaragua, Solomon Islands, Somalia, Sudan, Tanzania, Tonga.

-Holders of driving licenses from these countries cannot use the document to drive in Austria and therefore cannot drive a rental car.
-A transfer to an Austrian driving license is nevertheless possible.
+Note: This list is subject to constant change and is not exhaustive.
+Holders of driving licenses from these countries cannot use their licence to drive in Austria and therefore cannot drive a rental car.
+It is, however, still possible to convert their licence into an Austrian driving licence.

-Special regulation
+Special Regulations

 When converting non-EU/EEA driving licences, it is usually necessary to take a practical driving test.
 In order to do so, holders must provide a suitable vehicle from the relevant licence category.
 However, no practical driving test is required upon converting the following non-EU/EEA driving licences: